AdamWilsonLab/meshSDM/README.md

 # meshSDM

-A collection of functions and the workflow used to fit and project Species Distribution Models (SDMs) on 3D meshes in **"Three-dimensional species distribution modeling reveals the realized spatial niche for coral recruitment on contemporary Caribbean reefs"(Martínez-Quintana et al., 2023)**.
+A collection of user-defined functions and the workflow and scripts used to fit and project Species Distribution Models (SDMs) on 3D meshes in **"Three-dimensional species distribution modeling reveals the realized spatial niche for coral recruitment on contemporary Caribbean reefs"(Martínez-Quintana et al., 2023)**.

 ## Abstract